bhagamnani/my-website/README.md

 edit the example branch
-fron the master branch
-now editing the README file
+fron the master branch now editing the README file update locally